-Assessment: Some clinical skills are assessed via OSCE.
+Assessment: Some clinical skills are assessed using OSCE.

-Year 3:
+Year 3

 Fully immersive simulation continues.
 The training is now focused around problem based learning and covers areas such as conflict resolution, breaking bad news, allocation of skill mix, the critically ill patient and management scenarios, which includes feedback from peers.
-Simulations are designed to aid the transition from student to staff nurse and to focus on the wider ward environment in addition to the medical care of individual patients.
+The simulations are designed to aid the transition from student to staff nurse, and to manage medical care of individual patients and focus on the wider ward environment, both at the same time.
 The scenarios highlight the realistic challenges these situations entail.
 They also allow students to work through their emotional response in a supportive environment that will later enable them to manage these responses in a more effective manner when in clinical practice.
 Scenarios and outcomes focus on the promotion of best practice, promoting evidence based care.
 This further develops the link between theory and practice.
 Fully immersive simulation provides a comprehensive understanding of patient assessment and care, as students can see how their decisions impact the unfolding of the situation as a whole.4